 Women’s health

 Women’s health encompasses a huge variety of conditions that may affect women throughout their life.
-Such conditions include incontinence or leakage of the bladder or bowel; chronic pelvic pain that could include endometriosis (where tissue that normally lines the uterus grows outside the uterus) or muscle spasm; breast cancer; conditions associated with pregnancy and early parenthood such as back or sacroiliac joint pain in pregnancy, carpal tunnel syndrome, mastitis (inflammation of breast tissue usually due to infection) and sexual health.
+Such conditions include incontinence or leakage of the bladder or bowel; chronic pelvic pain that could include endometriosis (where tissue that normally lines the uterus grows outside the uterus), painful bladder syndrome or IBS (irritable bowel syndrome); breast cancer; conditions associated with pregnancy and early parenthood such as back or sacroiliac joint pain in pregnancy, carpal tunnel syndrome, mastitis (inflammation of breast tissue usually due to infection) and sexual health.

 --What is prolapse?

+Pelvic Organ Prolapse, or POP, occurs when the vaginal walls become weak or slip out of place.
 Prolapse is a condition that will affect 1 in 3 women in their lifetime, with a similar statistic for incontinence.
 Women in the western world are now at a 20 per cent risk of needing surgery for incontinence or prolapse — and 1 in 10 women will have surgery for these problems.
-Many women are not aware of the role physiotherapy and appropriate exercise programs can have on the ability to improve symptoms of both incontinence and prolapse.
+Many women are not aware that international guidelines for the management of prolapse and incontinence recommend physiotherapy as the first line treatment of choice.
 Physiotherapy methods will usually include:

 • pelvic floor exercises to improve coordination, strength and endurance